 Value For Money And Guarantee

 While this sleeping bag is durable and loved by everyone that uses it, the price is quite steep.
-It is priced at approximately $485 to $514, depending on the size you purchase.
 While this is a reliable sleeping bag, you might be paying for the name rather than the quality of the bag.

 There are other sleeping bags with same quality and customer ratings as this sleeping bag, but cost much less.
 However, some individuals prefer paying more for a sleeping bag manufacturer that is well known.
 If you are willing to pay top dollar for a sleeping bag then this sleeping won’t disappoint you.

 The steep cost of the Western Mountaineering UltraLite Sleeping Bag might have you debating whether it’s the right sleeping bag for you, despite its excellent qualities.